 MODULE 7: FLUID MECHANICS AND HEAT TRANSMISSION

-In the third project of your second year, currents and heat transmission will be the central topics.
+In the third project of your second year, fluid flow and heat transmission will be the central topics.
 You will now get stuck into quite complex assignments, such as melting the ice that forms on airplane wings during flight, or designing a heat shield for a spacecraft.
-The theory for this project will be covered in hydrodynamics and heat transmission lectures.
+The theory for this project will be covered in fluid dynamics and heat transmission lectures.